kanijayachandran-sys/Simple_Expense_tracker/README.md

 # Simple Expense Tracker

 A **React-based Expense Tracker app** to help you manage your daily expenses efficiently.
-Add, edit, and delete expenses, and visualize your spending with a clean and modern UI.
+Add,delete expenses and visualize your spending.

 ---